Dan Lancaster (rugby union): International career

 In 2018 Lancaster was named in the Scotland under-18 squad, qualifying through his Dumfries-born grandmother.

 On 1 January 2021, Lancaster was named in the England Under 20 Elite Player squad, one of only two players from outside Premiership Rugby.
 He started all five games as England completed a grand slam in the 2021 Six Nations Under 20s Championship.

+In January 2026, Lancaster was named in the Scotland 'A' Team to face Italy A He played the match on 6 February 2026 coming on as a replacement for Fergus Burke.

 Family

 Lancaster is the son of Stuart Lancaster, the former head coach from 2011 to 2015.